By Tomer Lanzman

 Within the scope of this project the hardware and software required to equip the machines accordingly have been designed.
 The result is a future-oriented, user-friendly and adaptable system which offers aside from the numerous implemented features, space for own additions (API - software interface).

-fig. 2: Milling Machine with Caliper2PC DRO X,Y,Z.
+fig. 2: Milling Machine with Caliper2PC DRO X,Y,Z and glass scales.

 fig. 3: Optimum Lathe with Caliper2PC DRO and Touchscreen.